-NO3URISH Ozonated Anti-Aging Moisturizer rejuvenates your skin with nature’s most efficient healing agents: Jojoba oil, Patchouli oil, Ozone, Beeswax, and Bee Pollen!
+NO3URISH Ozonated Anti-Aging Moisturizer rejuvenates your skin with nature’s most efficient agents: Jojoba oil, Patchouli oil, Ozone, Beeswax, and Bee Pollen!

 Jojoba oil is almost identical to your skin’s natural oils, so it’s easy to absorb and doesn’t clog pores.
 Patchouli oil offers endless benefits, many designed to promote healthy, young and beautiful skin.
 By infusing it with ozone, it becomes an oxygen-rich moisturizer.
-Then we mix nutrient-dense bee pollen, which nourishes cells and tissues and prevents premature aging, and Beeswax, which forms a protective barrier against irritants while allowing skin to breathe.
+Then we mix nutrient-dense bee pollen, which nourishes cells and tissues and prevents premature aging, and Beeswax, which forms a protective barrier against irritants while allowing the skin to breathe.